-A career or side gig using your voice is a dream for many: working from home in your pajamas, creating characters, the freedom to work on your own schedule.
-But does the reality match the idealized picture?
+A career or side hustle as a voice actor is a dream for many: working from home in your pajamas, creating characters, the freedom to work on your own schedule.
+But does the reality of voiceover match the idealized picture?

 The truth is yes, maybe, no, and absolutely not!
-As with any freelance career, much of what you get out of it will depend on that which you put in.
-And as with any creative career, some of that will be determined by your natural abilities, predispositions, and life circumstances.
+As with any freelance career, much of what you get out of voice acting will depend on that which you put in.
+And as with any creative career, some part of your success will be determined by your natural abilities, predispositions, and life circumstances.